So you want to learn everything about the best Corfu monuments and sites?

 The unbeatable view!

-Once you get inside the Old Fortress, you’ll have a panoramic view to the Ionian sea.
+Once you get inside the Old Fortress, you’ll have a panoramic view of the Ionian sea.
 It will simply blow you away, so don’t miss it!

 2. Spianada Square Corfu